Portland Water Quality at a Glance

 Cryptosporidium

-Source: Wildlife in the Bull Run Watershed; Cryptosporidium is a microscopic parasite found in surface water throughout the U.S.
+Source: Wildlife in the Bull Run Watershed.
+Cryptosporidium is a microscopic parasite found in surface water across the US — not unique to Portland, but a concern for any unfiltered surface water system.

 Please read – our information